 The 203k loan comes in two forms.
 One is a streamlined version that limits the amount of money that can be borrowed and how the money can be used for repairs or improvements on an existing home.

 The second form of the 203k loan allows for bigger loan amounts and much more extensive work to be done in the form of pure repair work or major improvements.

 The beauty of the 203k program is that borrowers are allowed to receive one loan, with one interest rate, without the need for a second loan designated just for the repairs and improvements.

 Quick and Easy Refinance

-If interest rates should drop after you receive your Minnesota FHA loan, there is a possibility of getting approved for a refinance mortgage called the FHA streamline refinance.
-This loan does not require any proof of income, a new credit report and no new appraisal.
+If interest rates should drop after you receive your loan, there is a possibility of getting approved for a refinance mortgage called the streamline refinance.
+This loan does not require any proof of income, a new credit report, and no new appraisal.
 The main requirement is that the borrower must currently have an FHA loan and that they have made the last 12 payments on time.

-The FHA program has a long track record of being committed to assisting people in becoming home owners.
-With the low down payment option, flexible credit approval rules and excellent interest rates, FHA is a great way for Minnesotans to buy a home at an affordable price.
+The FHA program has a long track record of being committed to assisting people in becoming homeowners.
+With the low down payment option, flexible credit approval rules, and excellent interest rates, the FHA program is a great way for Minnesotans to buy a home at an affordable price.

 - Important Disclosure

 *3.5% down payment on $193,000, 4.125% / 5.713% APR, 30-year fixed-rate mortgage.
 Mortgage insurance is required.
 Rates subject to change.
 Subject to credit approval.